icopy-site/awesome/docs/awesome/awesome-stock-resources.md

 * [Albumarium](http://albumarium.com/) - [:copyright:](http://albumarium.com/terms) The "best" place to find & share beautiful images.
 * [BucketListly](http://photos.bucketlistly.com/) - A free creative common collection of travel photos anyone can use.
 * [IM Creator](http://imcreator.com/free) - Also includes Website templates and icons.
-Some (https://github.com/neutraltone/awesome-stock-resources/blob/master/[CC0-licensed](https://creativecommons.org/publicdomain/zero/1.0/)) works, check the license before use.
+Some ([CC0-licensed](https://creativecommons.org/publicdomain/zero/1.0/)) works, check the license before use.
 * [NASA Jet Propulsion Laboratory](https://www.jpl.nasa.gov/spaceimages/) - [:copyright:](https://www.jpl.nasa.gov/imagepolicy/) Graphics and photos of space and spaceflight.
 * [PhotoEverywhere](http://photoeverywhere.co.uk/) - [:copyright:](https://creativecommons.org/licenses/by/2.5/) Globe-trot our collection of high resolution Travel Stock Images More than 3600 photos that are Free to use and ready for instant download.
 * [Superfamous](https://superfamous.com/Images) - [:copyright:](https://creativecommons.org/licenses/by/3.0/) Superfamous CC BY 3.0 licensed images by [Folkert Gorter](https://twitter.com/folkertgorter).
-* [UKBlackTech](http://ukblacktech.com/stockphotos/) - [:copyright:](https://creativecommons.org/licenses/by/4.0/) Photographers of British based BAME (https://github.com/neutraltone/awesome-stock-resources/blob/master/Black, Asian, and minority ethnic) people in tech.
+* [UKBlackTech](http://ukblacktech.com/stockphotos/) - [:copyright:](https://creativecommons.org/licenses/by/4.0/) Photographers of British based BAME (Black, Asian, and minority ethnic) people in tech.
 * [Women of Color in Tech](https://www.flickr.com/photos/wocintechchat/) - [:copyright:](https://creativecommons.org/licenses/by/2.0/) Licensed picture from Women of Color in Tech.

 ### Unspecified License